 When you gather hickory nuts, you will probably notice signs of other animals doing the same.
 Many other animals like them as much as we do, and you can see a few examples of rodent sign on hickory nuts here.

 Removing hickory nut meats from the shell

 Spread pignuts and shagbark hickory nuts (whether or not they have lost their husks) in the sun for 1-2 weeks before cracking them.
 The kernels will shrink from the walls of the shell as they dry, making removal from the shell easier.
 Most of the shagbark husks will open and the nut will be easy to remove.
-Crack the shells with a lobster cracker, a hammer, or a stone, and remove remaining pieces of nut meats with a sharp picker.
-If you gather a lot of hickory nuts and/or black walnuts, you might want a Hardshell Nutcracker.
+Crack the shells with a Good Cook Classic Nutcracker with Picks, a hammer, or a stone, and remove remaining pieces of nut meats with a sharp picker.
+If you gather a lot of hickory nuts and/or black walnuts, you might want a Kenkel Hardshell Nutcracker.
 It gives you a lot of control, so you can gently crack the nut in different positions and remove much of the shell without shattering the nutmeat.